Welcome to Alders Farm Bench Rest (AFBR) Competition 2024

 'Best edge' rules apply

 For instance, if you break the 9 ring then you score 9 not 8.
-The ring MUST be broken to apply.
+The ring MUST be fully broken to apply.
 Touching the line or partial cuts do not award the higher score.

 If you clip the bullseye then you score 10.